COVID-19 Vaccination Resources

-Anyone over 16 years of age.
+Anyone over 12 years of age.
 All vaccines are proven to be safe and highly effective.
-Of the three currently approved vaccines, only the Pfizer vaccine is approved for those 16-17 years of age.
+Of the three currently approved vaccines, only the Pfizer vaccine is approved for those 12 years of age or older.
 If you have any medical concerns regarding the vaccine, contact your doctor or Marquette’s medical clinic.

 Which vaccine should I receive?

 The best answer is “whichever vaccine that is made available to you.”
 For a MIAD student at the end of the semester, especially those who will travel home, the answer might a little more complicated.
 Each vaccine has different timing: